 Fire Ecology Field Trip

-Summary: Students participate in an introduction at Apgar and then travel to a 2 mile long (round-trip) trail to hike with a ranger.
+Students participate in an introduction at Apgar and then travel to a 2 mile long (round-trip) trail to hike with a ranger.
 There will be stops at various points along the trail to do activities or discuss something that they see in the forest.
 View our Fire Ecology Field Trip Schedule to see a basic outline for the day.